-When you create motion for PiP media, you indicate where on the video image you want the PiP media to appear by adding keyframes.
-To create the motion, CyberLink PowerDirector will ensure it is in the desired location at the specified time.
-This can cause the PiP media to appear jerky, as it speeds up and slows down when it moves through the frame.
-To make the movement look smoother, you can use the Ease in/out options.
-Select Ease in to slow down the PiP media as it enters a keyframe.
-Select Ease out if you want it to gradually accelerate out of the keyframe.
+When you create motion for PiP media, you indicate where (Position) on the video image you want the PiP media to appear by adding keyframes.
+To create the motion, CyberLink PowerDirector will ensure the PiP media is in the desired position at the specified time (keyframe).